TERADA-DANTE/Inferno/Readme.md

 🔰 You should have your own discord bot
 1. Clone this respository
 2. Make `config.json` in root(Please refer to the .gitignore)
-3. Deploy
+3. npm install
+4. Deploy(I would recommend Amazon AWS but heroku is also fine)
-4. Be Groovy with Inferno ❤
+5. Be Groovy with Inferno ❤

 # Commands
 ✅ = is Inferno's command syntax